 How Much Basil To Plant: 6 Key Considerations (+ Care Tips)

-Basil is a wonderful herb for novice gardeners to cultivate.
-It requires minimal upkeep and thrives in all regions of the United States.
-As long as you care for your plants properly, they will produce an abundance of aromatic leaves, perfect for a limitless variety of tasty dishes.
+Growing basil is a great choice for beginner gardeners, as it requires minimal upkeep and thrives in all regions of the United States.
+With proper care, your basil plants will produce an abundance of aromatic leaves, perfect for enhancing a variety of tasty dishes.

 How many basil plants per person?
 Around two basil plants per person should be plenty if you are simply looking to season meals occasionally.
 If you intend to make basil-heavy recipes like pesto, you should expect to have at least six plants per person or around 20 healthy stalks with leaves.